 2020 left me feeling quite burned out.
 My botanical bucket list is a way for me to slow down, take stock, and reconnect with the aspects of herbalism that I love the most.
 Enjoy perusing my ideas!
 Who knows, maybe they can be a starting point for your own herbal adventures.

-Tips for executing a botanical bucket list
+Tips for completing a botanical bucket list

 First though, here are a few tips I use to make my list happen.
 It’s great to have an idea of where you want to go.
 It’s also easy for it to get lost in the shuffle of daily life!
 A few simple things can go a long way to keeping track and making sure you accomplish what you set out to do.